 Typical offers require one of the following:

-- 'A' Level - 320 UCAS tariff points, including Mathematics at 'A' Level grade B. 'A' Level Physics preferred.
+- 'A' Level: 320 UCAS tariff points, including Mathematics at 'A' Level grade B. 'A' Level Physics preferred.

-GCSE English Language grade C (or equivalent).
+English Language GCSE at grade C or above (or equivalent).

 Other Suitable Qualifications